Skip to main content

 • CTA: QR code, phone number, nothing else

 For a variation targeting lapsed accounts, swap Touch 1’s headline to: “It’s been a while.
 Here’s what’s changed at [Shop Name].”
 Lead with your new equipment or expanded capabilities.
-The response data on this variation is consistently the strongest in our book.
+Lapsed-account reactivation consistently ranks among the highest-performing direct mail plays.

 Case Story 1 · Reactivation